PRP's Promise in Fertility Treatment

 Injected directly into the ovaries using the same ultrasound-guided method used for egg retrieval, PRP stimulates stem cells and can improve the quantity of viable eggs and increase one’s chances of becoming pregnant.
 PRP can even, in some cases, restore menstrual cycles.

-To determine whether a patient is a candidate for ovarian rejuvenation using PRP, a fertility clinic should conduct a blood test, perform an ultrasound, and conduct a full review of the patient’s treatment history — all standard components of a fertility assessment.
+To determine whether a patient is a candidate for ovarian rejuvenation using PRP, a fertility clinic should conduct a blood test, perform an ultrasound, and conduct a full review of the patient’s treatment history — all standard components of fertility testing.
 Once PRP is administered, the clinic will monitor the changes in the patient’s hormone levels and repeat the ultrasound to determine that the treatment is working, and then calculate the appropriate time for an IVF cycle.

 A thicker endometrial lining is more likely to receive a fertilized egg but also provides greater nourishment for an embryo.
 For patients who have a thinner lining and a history of failed embryo transfers, a series of PRP treatments within a week of an embryo transfer may thicken the uterine lining and increase the chances of a successful pregnancy.
 Through the same type of catheter used for intrauterine insemination, or IUI, PRP is slowly introduced into the uterus; the process takes only minutes.